ClarkeCodes/project0/README.md

 [Live](https://eline.dev/)

 For project 0 I decided to make a personal website to showcase what I'm doing during my #100DaysOfCode challenge.
-It contains a homepage with navigation to three other pages: about, projects and links.
+It contains a homepage with navigation to three additional pages: about, projects and links.

 ## Files